 He scooped out the popcorn with a paper cone.

-Recent Examples of cone from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cone'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cone.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Middle French or Latin; Middle French, from Latin conus, from Greek kōnos